MarkusMartinMueller/Self-Supervised-Contrastive-Learning/README.md

 For BigEarthNet-19 labels, it is highly recommended to first check the [BigEarthNet-19 Deep Learning Models repository](https://git.tu-berlin.de/rsim/BigEarthNet-S2_19-classes_models).

-To run the code use this docker : docker container start 53c5c9d0d3821e18a8ef915ce3367f13f3d39714f1beb02041eb05ec3c300eb9

-It has all required libraries installed
 # Training

 The script `project/train.py` is for training the CNN models.
 This file expects the following parameters: